cta-wave/mezzanine/README.md

 Output filenames have the following template: `<prefix>_<label>_<WxH>@<fps>_<duration-in-seconds>.mp4`
 For example: `croatia_O2_3840x2160@50_60.mp4`

-To generate the current set of [WAVE mezzanine content](https://dash-large-files.akamaized.net/WAVE/Mezzanine/) you can execute the following:
+To generate the a set of 29.97/30/59.94/60Hz [WAVE mezzanine content](https://dash-large-files.akamaized.net/WAVE/Mezzanine/) you can execute the following:
-`py metamezz.py source/tearsofsteel_4k.mov mezzanine/tos source/DVB_PQ10_VandV.mov mezzanine/croatia`
+`py metamezz.py source/tearsofsteel_4k.mov mezzanine/tos`

-This uses the default parameters, assumes the source files are in the `source` folder and generates the annotated mezzanine files in the `mezzanine` folder.
+This uses the default parameters, assumes the source file is in the `source` folder and generates the annotated mezzanine files in the `mezzanine` folder.

 Additional parameters can be provided:
 - `-r string_containing_JSON` or `-rjf path_to_JSON_file` that provide JSON defining: